cyprieng/cyprien.io/src/content/blog/2025/kagi.md

 # Paying for a search engine

-First thing, that almost stopped me.
+First thing that almost stopped me.
 And I think it's one of the main reasons that would block most users.

 You need to pay to use Kagi, which is unusual for a search engine.

 ![Kagi pricing](assets/images/posts/2025/kagi/pricing.png)

-If you ignore the $5/month plan, which is far too limited, the cheapest is $10/month plus tax.
+If you ignore the $5/month plan, which is far too limited, the cheapest plan is $10/month plus tax.

 That's a steep amount to pay every month for a search engine when all the competitors provide it for free.
 But I search a lot: